NotShrirang/Staque/README.md

 # Staque
-Combination of data structures "stack" and "queue"
+Combination of "stack" and "queue"